d-woosley/Kroltin/README.md

 ## Recommendations

+- **Use templates** for common build configurations to simplify command invocation
 - Build golden images once and reuse them for faster configuration runs
 - Use the `--scripts` flag to customize VMs with your own provisioning scripts
-- Keep ISO files local when possible for faster builds
-- Use `--random-password` for temporary VMs; store passwords securely for production use
+- Use `--random-password` for temporary VMs

 ## Troubleshooting